dreamtools/dreamtools/doc/source/faqs.rst

 To keep DREAMTools package light-weight, we have moved some of the data files on Synapse website.
 However, data (templates and gold standard) are downloaded on request and stored locally in a common directory.
-For instance under Linux, the files are stored in /home/user/.config/dreamtools/
+For instance under Linux, the files are stored in /home/user/.config/dreamtools/.
+On Windows's platforms, the location looks like but may depend on the system:  C:\Users\user\AppData\Local\dreamtools\dreamtools.

 Once the DREAMTools package is installed, you can retrieve the location of a template of gold standard using the following methods (e.g., for D5C1 challenge)::